ChristianDavSS/ecommerce-furniturestore/README.md

 ### This API was done using Spring Boot and Spring Security with Java 21, using sessions to make the website have a better experience.
 ### I created the best database I could for the project so it´ll be faster, lighter and the data would be safe.

-## ¿What can i improve?
+## ¿What can be improved?
+### Instead of sessions we can use JWT to protect the users from attackers, making it safer.
-### In a future I´ll add the JWT instead of sessions, making it a safer experience for users.
+### If it were for a real store, I´ll add the payment functionality and make it work for Paypal or bank accounts.

 # ¡THANK YOU!
 I hope this repository helps you developing :).